Sarah Ferguson (journalist): "Fox and the Big Lie"

 In August 2021, Ferguson's two-part report "Fox and the Big Lie" screened on Four Corners.
 It investigated how the Rupert Murdoch-owned American cable network Fox News allegedly became a propaganda vehicle for Donald Trump and helped destabilise America.
-Ferguson interviewed major Fox identities, including Gretchen Carlson and former Fox political editor Chris Stirewalt.
+Ferguson interviewed Fox identities, including Gretchen Carlson and former Fox political editor Chris Stirewalt.
 Prior to broadcast, Fox News sent a legal threat to the ABC, stating that the broadcaster had "violated" its own standards by "exhibiting bias".

 The Murdoch-owned newspaper The Australian published 45 articles in two days attacking the program, accusing the ABC of doing a "full frontal hit-job on Rupert Murdoch, NewsCorp and the US Fox News Channel".
 Episode 1 was watched by 586,000 viewers.
 News Corp denied there had been a coordinated campaign against the program.
 The ABC said the News Corp response was expected and that "the striking uniformity of the attacks from News Corp journalists, commentators and outlets ... has only further served to highlight the importance of having a range of independent voices in the Australian media.
 News Corp not liking a story does not mean the story is biased or inaccurate".

-Ferguson responded to the threat of legal action by Fox News, stating that "We're not in fear of anything ... there are fewer more important stories to look at in America right now."
+Ferguson responded to the threat of legal action by Fox News, stating that "We're not in fear of anything ... there are fewer more important stories to look at in America right now".

 In the second episode of Fox and the Big Lie, Ferguson's interview with former federal prosecutor and Trump lawyer Sidney Powell generated international headlines as Powell struggled to answer questions about her claims Smartmatic and Dominion were involved in rigging the 2020 Presidential Election.
 Ferguson asked Powell what fact-checking she had done to find out what Smartmatic's actual involvement in the election was.
 Powell responded that she was confused as to why Ferguson was interviewing her.
 Ferguson explained it was because Powell had made a series of very strong allegations against Smartmatic and Dominion, containing 'many errors of fact.'
 Ferguson then said 'You said Smartmatic owns Dominion.
 How do you justify such a basic factual error?'
 Powell walked out of the interview, only to reluctantly come back and continue to stick to her baseless claims.

 After Powell said the election fraud had been planned for at least three years, Ferguson asked her: Do you ever hear yourself and think it sounds ridiculous?
 Powell replied: No. I know myself very well.
 I've been me a long time.